 We have used the "Tardis" time synchronization software in our Windows based computers very successfully when we did work locally.
 "Tardis" can be found at many sites on the web.
 Use a search engine, such as, "www.google.com" to locate and install the software.
 See also Guide to Minor Body Astrometry for suggestions

-Obtaining Targets to Track: The need for observations to better establish orbits of already discovered NEOs or Minor Planets(MP) in general
+Obtaining Targets to Track the last point above: The need for observations to better establish orbits of already discovered NEOs or Minor Planets(MP) in general

-Once you establish yourself as a official IAU observatory, you will need targets to track.
+Once you establish yourself as a official IAU observatory or are using a robotic service like itelescope.net needed target can be one of your goals.
 The secret of a good nights run is to plan ahead.
-There are a number of targets that are needed and you should look over the following places to obtain targets.
-As a general rule, our list below gives ordered priority to the MPC NEO confirmation targets, the MPC's monthly critical list, then either the European NeoDys priority targets as well as the Lowell Observatory targets.
+There are a number of targets that are needed and you should look over the last foru links above and some of the following places to obtain targets.
+As a general rule, the lists above and below for targets gives ordered priority to the MPC NEO confirmation targets, the MPC's monthly critical list, then either the European NeoDys priority targets as well as the Lowell Observatory targets.
 If you join the recommend Minor Planet Mailing List (see below) you will be able to be informed as to what is happening currently, as well as, occasionally, get other interesting targets to track.

 1. MPC NEO Confirmationhttp://minorplanetcenter.net//iau/NEO/toconfirm_tabular.html page Once you select an object a predicted position (an ephemeride) of the target per hour on a given day can be generated for your observatory.